jospas/IngestPipeline/README.md

 	scripts/deploy_input_lambda.sh

-To deploy by hand, repare the stack for deployment via CloudFormation:
+To deploy by hand, prepare the stack for deployment via CloudFormation:

 ```bash
 aws cloudformation package \